 To bridge the exposure-response results from the rabbits to humans, a PPK model may be constructed using the antifungal agent or vaccine plasma concentration data from one or more clinical trials.

-A PPK model using non-parametric estimation is developed in Pmetrics software (v1.3.2, University of Southern California, CA, USA) [33].
+Develop a PPK model using non-parametric estimation in Pmetrics software [33] (see Note 19).

-The model fitting process includes evaluating both two- and three-compartment models with and without lag-time and oral bioavailability terms.

-Mean Bayesian parameter estimates from the fitted human model are used to perform Monte Carlo simulations of 1000 patients using Pmetrics.
+Use Mean Bayesian parameter estimates from the fitted human model to perform Monte Carlo simulations of 1000 patients using Pmetrics.

-The simulations are used to calculate steady state AUCs within Pmetrics by the trapezoidal rule for each simulated patient.
+Use the simulations to calculate steady state AUCs within Pmetrics by the trapezoidal rule for each simulated patient.

-Using equation 5 above, the effect of AUC/MIC at various MIC values representative of the MIC distribution and epidemiological cutoff value for the investigational antifungal agent for the organism is calculated.
+Using equation 5 above, calculate the effect of AUC/MIC at various MIC values representative of the MIC distribution and epidemiological cutoff value for the investigational antifungal agent for the organism.

+3.9 Statistical analysis:

+Perform the comparisons between the groups by analysis of variance (ANOVA) with Bonferroni’s correction for multiple comparisons or the Mann-Whitney U test, as appropriate.
+A two-tailed P value of 0.05 is considered to be statistically significant.

+Plot survival by Kaplan-Meier analysis.
+Analyze differences in survival of treatment groups and untreated controls by log-rank test.

+Express the values as means standard errors of the means (SEMs).

+Compare pharmacokinetic parameters using ANOVA or Student’s t test, as appropriate.

+Perform correlation between AUC0–24 and outcome variables using Pearson’s correlation method.

-12. Notes:
+4. Notes: